Topics: Blog Code Compliance

 A Multi-Year Transformation: The Evolution of ASME Section VIII

-Since mid-2022, the ASME Reshape Project has advanced slowly, with significant enhancements occurring over multiple code cycles.
-Such improvements are the outcomes of collaboration among industry representatives and specialists to revise and reorganize the Boiler and Pressure Vessel Code (BPVC) at quarterly ASME Code Committee meetings.
+Since mid-2022, the ASME Reshape Project has advanced at a steady pace, with significant enhancements occurring over multiple code cycles.
+Such improvements are the outcomes of collaboration among industry representatives and specialists to revise and reorganize the ASME Section VIII code at quarterly ASME Code Committee meetings.

 2022: Foundation of the Reshape Initiative